-- 6. The area within which the application site is located is predominantly residential with a mix of detached and semi-detached properties, single and two storey, in red brick or render and with red or grey roof tiles.
-Within Dale Valley Road there is a predominance of terrace properties.
+- 6. The area within which the application site is located is predominantly residential with a mix of detached and semi-detached properties of single and two storey scale, that are finished in red brick or render and with red or grey roof tiles.
+Within Dale Valley Road there is a predominance of terraced properties.
 There are a small number of commercial units on Dale Valley Road and The Laurels and Pine Lodge Care Home on Foxholes Road. - 7.
 Along Foxholes Road, dwellings follow a staggered building line with properties sat behind gardens and parking areas with low walls and hedges along front boundaries.
 There are exceptions with The Laurels and Pine Lodge Care Home set back a considerable depth into its plot and to the rear of properties fronting Foxholes Road.
-Neighbouring the application site, 47 and 47a Foxholes Road also sit in a backland position, to the rear of no.45.
+Neighbouring the application site, Nos.
+47 and 47a Foxholes Road also sit in a backland position, to the rear of No.45 Foxholes Road.
 The footprint and layouts of dwellings varies. - 8.
 The application site extends to 0.25ha and is currently occupied by a detached bungalow with an asymmetrical pitched roof, which sits towards the front of the site behind a grassed front lawn which is screened by a low wall and substantial hedge.
-The dwelling has a red brick plinth, white rendered walls and a tiled gable to the front. - 9.
+The dwelling has a red brick plinth, white rendered walls and a tiled gable to the front elevation. - 9.
 The access and a driveway sit to the south of the dwelling leading to a detached garage and to the rear of the site is a garden of substantial depth, which borders properties on Foxholes Road, Dale Valley Road and the rear part of Poole Cemetery.
-The garden is landscaped with predominantly grass, the lawn towards the dwelling is more manicured.
-There are a number of outbuildings, mature trees and shrubs.
-Along the southwestern boundary where it borders the cemetery is a wooded area within the Cemetery which is exposed to the application site. - 10.
+The garden is landscaped with predominantly grass, whilst the lawn towards the dwelling is more manicured.
+There are a number of outbuildings, mature trees and shrubs within the existing rear garden.
+Along the southwestern boundary, where it borders the cemetery, is a wooded area within the Cemetery which is exposed to the application site. - 10.
 The application site is within the Sustainable Transport Corridor.
 The trees within the site are not protected by a Tree Preservation Order.
 The site is recorded as being at risk from surface water flooding.